fedragon/dns-sinkhole/README.md

 # sinkhole

-Acts as a [DNS sinkhole](https://en.wikipedia.org/wiki/DNS_sinkhole), receiving DNS queries and returning non-routable addresses for blacklisted domains; legitimate DNS queries are forwarded to a (configurable) fallback DNS resolver.
+Acts as a [DNS sinkhole](https://en.wikipedia.org/wiki/DNS_sinkhole), receiving DNS queries and returning non-routable addresses for blacklisted domains; legitimate DNS queries are forwarded to a (configurable) upstream DNS resolver.

 It can (optionally) expose an HTTP endpoint to provide metrics to a Prometheus server (see configuration options).